-[Editor's note: All there is to say is, please pay attention, parents – these five points from Vanessa's interns are worth your consideration.
-They're borne out at my house, certainly.]
+[Editor’s note from Anne Collier: All there is to say is, please pay attention, parents – these five points from Vanessa’s interns are worth your consideration.
+They’re borne out at my house, certainly.]

 By Vanessa Van Petten

 I recently sent the teen interns who advise and write for RadicalParenting.com (there are 120 of them ages 13-19) a question.
 I asked them what are the top 5 things they fight about with their parents.
 Amazingly, most of those arguments were about technology – fighting over cell phone bills, arguments over whether or not it was appropriate to listen to music while doing homework, debates about the safety of YouTube and Facebook.
 Technology is a huge issue for teens and parents today.

 In my book, Do I Get My Allowance Before or After I’m Grounded?, I talk about how parents can help their teens balance online life and offline life – as well as how to leverage the benefits and avoid technology’s downsides.
 After the survey about the biggest fights, I asked my teens what they wish their parents knew about their use and love (and hate) of technology.
 Here is what they said:

 * Technology is not a choice.
 Teenagers consistently told us that they have never known life without technology.
 Adults often have to be reminded that most of our teenagers were born the same year as YouTube.
 Teens want their parents to know that, for them, using technology for as much as they can is a default—the choice is in how they choose to use it.

 * We want friends not strangers.
 Teens go online to be entertained and talk to friends.
 A very small minority of teens likes speaking with strangers.
 Stranger Danger is not nearly as serious as cyberbullying.
 Teens want their parents to ask more questions and be more concerned about online drama with friends and less about contacting strangers.
 [Editor breaking in, here: Shows how smart teens are – this is what the research shows too.]